AkshatShetty101/Hack-squad-AICS/angular/electron-dryrun/README.md

     `const dist_to_be_used = 'dist:css' //Tests CSS Grid compatibility`

-3. Nagivate to the *electron-dryun* folder and run:
+3. From within the *electron-dryun* folder and run:

     `npm run electron`